RexAliis/JsonConverters/README.md

 ### Remarks

 For the Value to be able to be null, the generic parameter T must be nullable.
-If you want to ensure that your Optional{T}.IsUndefined is never `true`, you should mark it with the `required` keyword.

 ### Example